ibm-cloud-docs/security-compliance/rules.md

     </tr>
   </table>

-  To see a full list of the available rule properties, operators, and values that can be used together, check out the [API docs](/apidocs/security-compliance/config#create-rules){: external}.
+  To see a full list of the available rule properties, operators, and values that can be used together, check out the [API docs](/apidocs/security-compliance/config#create-rules).
   {: tip}
 9. Click **Next**.
 10. Select the enforcement actions that you want to apply.